Skip to main content

 Open

-Treasury neither agreed nor disagreed with this recommendation, stating that it does not have the authority to compel entities to share cybersecurity framework (framework) adoption data.
+Treasury neither agreed nor disagreed with this recommendation.
+Treasury stated that it does not have the authority to compel entities to share cybersecurity framework adoption data.
 Treasury stated that the voluntary nature of private sector participation in sector risk management agency activities affects its ability to implement certain recommendations, but it plans to collaborate with the sector to develop methods to determine the level and type of framework adoption.
 As of March 2024, Treasury had not identified a time frame for completing these efforts.
-Although working across the sector may be challenging, implementing the recommendation to gain a more comprehensive understanding of the level and type of framework adoption by the critical infrastructure sector is essential to the success of cybersecurity protection efforts.
+To fully implement the recommendation, Treasury needs to work across the critical infrastructure sector to better understand the sector's level and type of framework adoption.
+Doing so may be challenging, but it is essential to the success of cybersecurity protection efforts.

 Full Report